PT-Akar-Inti-Teknologi/ait_nestjs_base/README.md

 1. open terminal in root directory
 2. run `yarn watch`
 3. let it be opened as long as you're still working on this repo

+### How to publish package update
+1. make sure you are on main branch
+2. make sure no pending/broken features
+3. make sure you have write access to jetbrains space
+4. run `yarn lerna publish`
+5. all of package changes should be commited (and pushed) as a new commit and there are version tags
+6. packages new version should already be published

 ### Coming soon
 - Example directory, that will be used to host example nestjs for showcase and testing purpose